 Implement Proactive Public Safety Initiatives.

-Continue proactive policing strategies using technology and collaboration to promote and enhance livability.
+Continue proactive policing strategies with a focus on traffic safety, including crash reduction, using technology and collaboration to promote and enhance livability.
 Build on the successes of fire prevention and fire service programs for a safe community.

 Protect the City's Infrastructure Investment.